rohanurkude28/BigDataTechStackConcepts/Spark.md

 - Basic DS of Spark Framework
 - Immutable distributed collection of objects
-- Each dataset in RDD is divided into logical partitions, which may be computed on different on different nodes of cluster
+- Each dataset in RDD is divided into logical partitions, which may be computed on different nodes of cluster
 - RDD can contain any type of object Java, Scala, Python, including user defined object
+- Every RDD by default has 2 partitions
 - All signature are same except **.aggregate** which has binding parameter (Call be ref) which can cause issue over network

 ### RDD Representation